 Pacific Salmon Foundation

-Pacific Salmon Foundation is a scientific driven research and governing body that collectively looks at conservation, restoration and the historical documentation of the Salmonid population in British Columbia.
-I was brought on to revisualize key components in their new 'Pacific Salmon Explorer' that helps people make informed goverment level choices on infrastructure that could have impact on Pacific Salmon.
+I was brought on to revisualize key components in their new 'Pacific Salmon Explorer' that helps people make informed government level choices* on infrastructure that could have impact on Pacific Salmon.

 Critical Question